NICKISBAD/UNDERTALE-Save-Files/README.md

 Then you wanna open the downloaded folder and put in the undertale.ini and file0 of the selected folder and replace the ones already there.
 Done!

+If you're lazy (because of course you are, you're using a folder on github to get routes) Use the "AutoEdit.bat" file located in each and every folder to do so instantly

 Please note this list is far from complete.